-If Then The driver's and front The Belt-Minder® feature will not passenger's safety belts are activate. buckled before the ignition switch is turned to the on position or less than 1-2 minutes have elapsed since the ignition switch has been turned to on The driver's or front The Belt-Minder® feature is activated passenger's safety belt is not - the safety belt warning light buckled when the vehicle has illuminates and the warning chime reached at least 3 mph sounds for six seconds every (5 km/h) and 1-2 minutes have 30 seconds, repeating for elapsed since the ignition approximately five minutes or until switch has been turned to on the safety belts are buckled.
-The driver's or front The Belt-Minder® feature is activated passenger's safety belt becomes - the safety belt warning light unbuckled for approximately illuminates and the warning chime one minute while the vehicle is sounds for six seconds every traveling at least 3 mph 30 seconds, repeating for (5 km/h) and more than approximately five minutes or until 1-2 minutes have elapsed since the safety belts are buckled. the ignition switch has been turned to on
+If Then The driver's and front The Belt-Minder ® feature will not passenger's safety belts are activate. buckled before the ignition switch is turned to the on position or less than 1-2 minutes have elapsed since the ignition switch has been turned to on The driver's or front The Belt-Minder ® feature is activated passenger's safety belt is not - the safety belt warning light buckled when the vehicle has illuminates and the warning chime reached at least 6 mph sounds for six seconds every (10 km/h) and 1-2 minutes 16 seconds, repeating for have elapsed since the ignition approximately five minutes or until switch has been turned to on the safety belts are buckled.
+The driver's or front The Belt-Minder ® feature is activated passenger's safety belt becomes - the safety belt warning light unbuckled while the vehicle is illuminates and the warning chime traveling at least 6 mph sounds for six seconds every (10 km/h) and more than 16 seconds, repeating for 1-2 minutes have elapsed since approximately five minutes or until the ignition switch has been the safety belts are buckled. turned to on